pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 ![table created](https://raw.githubusercontent.com/pluralsight/guides/master/images/8c343e09-e42d-4300-ac99-9a566777cd3c.png)

-Take note of the table's Amazon Resource Name (ARN), you'll need it later.
+Take note of the table's **Amazon Resource Name (ARN)**, you'll need it later.

 In the *Items* tab you can query your table or add items:

 ![course table items](https://raw.githubusercontent.com/pluralsight/guides/master/images/8eb151ac-c6a1-4187-bf3c-cb14a39e644d.png)

-I'm going to leave it empty, I'll add items to this table when the application is finished, so I'll go ahead and create a new table for the authors with the following information:
+I'm going to leave it empty for now, but I'll add items to this table when the application is finished.
+Meanwhile, I'll go ahead and create a new table for the authors with the following information:
 - Table name: `authors`
 - Primary key: `id`